NCBI-Hackathons/MetagenomicAntibioticResistance/README.md

 ### A Simple Method for Extracting Antimicrobial Resistance Information from Metagenomes
 ##### Hackathon team: Lead: Steve Tsang - SysAdmins: Greg Fedewa, Daniel Quang, Sherif Farag - Writers: Matthew Moss, Alexey V. Rakov

 Antibiotic resistance (AMR) of bacterial pathogens is a growing public health threat around the world.
-Fast and reliable extraction of antimicrobial resistance genomic signatures from large raw sequencing datasets obtained from human metagenomes is a key task for bioinformatics. **NastyBugs** is a versatile workflow for fast extracting of antimicrobial resistance genomic signatures from metagenomes.
+Fast and reliable extraction of antimicrobial resistance genomic signatures from large raw sequencing datasets obtained from human metagenomes is a key task for bioinformatics.

+**NastyBugs** is a versatile workflow for fast extracting of antimicrobial resistance genomic signatures from metagenomic sequencing data.

 *Objective*: Create a reusable, reproducible, scalable, and interoperable workflow to locate antimicrobial resistant genomic signatures in SRA shotgun sequencing (including metagenomics) datasets.